guifarias31/msfs_tbm930_project/README.md

 * **Added [kaosfere's dmimmable G3000 panels](https://github.com/kaosfere/msfs-fixes/tree/master/fixes/tbm930_lighting_fix)**

-* **Primary VNAV code, thanks to Javier1235**

 ## Known Issues:

 - ITT is a big problem.
-If I increase it, it overheats on the ground, and if a decrease it, it stays too low on cruise level.
+Increasing it, makes the engine overheat on the ground, and decreasing it, it stays too low on cruise level.
 Asobo's cfg is very limited.

-- Inertial Separator is working but not indicating as "ON" in the panel;
+- Inertial Separator is working but not indicating as "ON" in the panel.
+Light code needs to be fixed.

-- Still testing fuel consumption.
-If you enconter any problems, let me know.
+- Fuel consumption is increasing during climb, which is the opposite that should happen.
+It's lower than it should be at lower altitudes and higher than it should be at higher altuitudes.
+Couldn't fix it yet.

 For any other suggestions or bug reports, feel free to contact me: